 Artificial dental root made of natural calcium carbonate (Bioracine)

 The aim of this essay was to highlight the exceptional mechanical properties of mother-of-pearl (hardness, strength, elasticity).

 The conclusion reached by the Doctors Camprasse is as follows: the artificial dental root made from mother-of-pearl, taken from the internal shell of the Pinctada maxima, is very close to bone tissue in terms of its composition, and presents remarkable hardness, strength, and elasticity.

 A histological study of the interface between the implant and the human maxillary bone also demonstrated an extraordinary union cellular union between these two tissue types and therefore osseointegration of the mother-of-pearl implant.
 Mother-of-pearl is an exceptional tooth substitute, with biological properties answering to natural bone.

-A new biomaterial for bone regeneration – Clinical Study [Un biomatériau de régénération osseuse nouveau – Etude clinique
+A new biomaterial for bone regeneration – Clinical Study [Un biomatériau de régénération osseuse nouveau – Etude Clinique]

 Following their major discoveries concerning the properties of mother-of-pearl in dental implantology, in the early 1990s the Doctors Camprasse broadened their fundamental clinical research, to gain an understanding of the mechanisms of actions of mother-of-pearl on bone cells generally.

 1992 Publication in scientific journal Tissue and Cell (4)

 Demonstration of the capacity of nacre to induce bone formation by human osteoblasts maintained in vitro

 The aim of this study was to test out the hypothesis according to which mother-of-pearl may stimulate biomineralisation in human osteoblast maintained in vitro.

 The conclusion is as follows: The Doctors Camprasse successfully demonstrated that when human osteoblasts were cultivated in the presence of mother-of-pearl, a complete bone formation sequence was reproduced.
 The Doctors were the first to demonstrate that mother-of-pearl contains molecular factors that induce osteoblastic differentiation, and that this osteoblastic differentiation enables the triggering of the bone’s biomineralisation mechanism.
 At the same time, they also demonstrated that mother-of-pearl is not cytotoxic to bone cells.

 1992 Publication in scientific journal Calcified Tissue International (5)